 Princess Ariel, The Little Mermaid

 Rebellious romantic, and probably the most recognisable of Disney’s redheads.
-Which of us hasn’t lusted after Ariel’s magnificent mermaid red hair?
+Which of us hasn’t lusted after Princess Ariel’s magnificent mermaid red hair?

 The rumour is there were disputes between filmmakers and studio bosses about whether Ariel should be a redhead or a blonde.
 In the end they decided red contrasted well with her green tail.